JamesSo1/Final_Project_MusiConvo/README.md

 The following **additional** features are implemented:

 * [x] A dislike button was added and was made so that the user could not like and dislike a post at the same time
+* [x] To upload a YouTube video to their post, all a user has to do is provide the YouTube URL(i.e. https://www.youtube.com/watch?v=jsjansjd) as the post's video URL

 ## Video Walkthrough